Requirements/Applying

 Internship Option

 Students may satisfy three hours of the Program requirement by successfully completing a one semester Internship outside of the student’s major.
 The internship may be taken offsite, e.g., Oak Ridge National Laboratory (ORNL), or on campus by working with a faculty member in a department other than the student’s home department.
+Only internships taken for University-approved academic credit may be applied toward the IGMCS minor.
 Students should work with the chair or other member of their graduate committee to put together an appropriate internship.
-The internship is strongly encouraged and must have the approval of the IGMCS Program Committee (see Program Administration below) prior to the start of the internship period.
+The internship must have the approval of the IGMCS Program Committee (see Program Administration below) prior to the start of the internship period.
 For more about internships at ORNL, visit the Computing and Computational Sciences Educational Outreach website.

 Student Application to the Program

-1. Student talks with major advisor about a course plan to be completed for the IGMCS program.
-This discussion should involve the IGMCS department liaison.
+1. The student consults with their major advisor to develop a proposed IGMCS course plan.
+This discussion should also involve the IGMCS department liaison.

-7. Student submits completed IGMCS Student Form to the IGMCS Program Chair who will forward it to the Graduate School.
-This should be done no later than a week before graduation to ensure the minor is included on the official transcript.
+6. IGMCS coordinator will obtain the remaining signatures and submit the finalized Coursework Certification Form to the Graduate School.
+This must be completed no later than one week prior to graduation to ensure the minor appears on the official transcript.

 Departmental/Unit Application to the Program